 Starting an iOS project involves making a key decision: choosing the language for the development.
-When it comes to native app development, there are two possibilities: Objective-C and Swift.
+When it comes to native mobile app development, there are two possibilities: Objective-C and Swift.
 What are the differences between them?
 What are pros and cons of each one?
 And, finally, which language will be better for your project?

 Main characteristics and features of the languages